-Caveats on the questionnaire's ability to provide financial forecasts
+Caveats on the investor questionnaire's ability to provide financial forecasts

-The asset allocations are limited to 3 broad classes of investments: short-term reserves (such as money market accounts and certificates of deposit), bonds, and stocks.
-They do not include other assets, such as real estate, personal property, or precious metals.
+The asset allocation we suggest for you depends on your assessment of subjective factors, such as your risk tolerance and financial situation.
+The suggested allocation is limited to 3 broad classes of investments: stocks, bonds, and short-term reserves (such as money market accounts and certificates of deposit).
+They don't include other assets, such as real estate, personal property, or precious metals.

-Any modifications to your current mix of investments should be made gradually to lessen the impact of significant market changes and potential tax effects.
+Any modifications to your current mix of investments can be made gradually to lessen the impact of significant market changes and potential tax implications.